carrolltonmanor/carrolltonmanor.github.io/pages/about.md

 <div class="full zoomable"><img src="/images/various/sunset-beach3.jpg"></div>

 ## History
-CCarrollton Manor was subdivided in 1931 and the 25 foot wide lots were sold as vacation properties.
+Carrollton Manor was subdivided in 1931 and the 25 foot wide lots were sold as vacation properties.
 One of the first houses was a Mediterranean style house that still stands on Center Drive.
 Carrollton Manor slowly grew and remained a vacation community through the 40s and 50s, as did much of the Anne Arundel County shoreline between Annapolis and Baltimore.
 When the first bay bridge was